bbourque2901/TheLonelyReader/resources/team-charter.md

 - Andrew Gerhold - Expanding my skillset to have more opportunities post-graduation
 - Breanna Bourque - Becoming confident in my abilities and expanding my programming knowledge
 - Gillian Flaherty - To learn as much as possible, including multiple languages, before graduating NSS
-- Julie Lerche
+- Julie Lerche - Problem solving and building on other people's work collabratively.

 **What each team member wants to achieve: e.g. improve analytical skills, learn project management skills, develop public speaking skills, speak up more, speak up less, etc.**

 - Andrew Gerhold - Gain familiarity with frontend development and practice building and deploying cloud applications
 - Breanna Bourque - Improve my understanding of backend and learn as much as I can about the front end
 - Gillian Flaherty - To focus mostly on the frontend side of this project so I can imporve those skills
-- Julie Lerche
+- Julie Lerche - Learn front end and combine it with my design skills to have a really polished finished project

 ## Team Member Roles and Responsibilities